BlockchainCommons/Research/papers/bcr-2026-010-fair-witness.md

 - Observations are **never revoked** — newer observations supplement rather than replace older ones
 - Trust builds through accumulated observations over time

-This differs from credentials (which may be revoked) or endorsements (which may be superseded).
+This differs from credentials (which may be revoked) or endorsements (which may be withdrawn).
 A Fair Witness attestation from 2024 remains valid as "what the witness observed in 2024" even after new observations in 2026.

 ### Use Cases